Edu Pinheiro

-Eduardo Almeida Pinheiro (born 8 November 1997) known simply as Edu Pinheiro, is a Portuguese professional footballer who plays as a midfielder and central midfielder for Liga 3 club Sanjoanense.
+Eduardo Almeida Pinheiro (born 8 November 1997) known simply as Edu Pinheiro, is a Portuguese professional footballer who plays as a midfielder for Liga 3 club Sanjoanense.
 His foot preference for playing ball is the right foot.

-Football career
+Career

 On 3 April 2016, Pinheiro made his professional debut with Paços Ferreira in a 2015–16 Primeira Liga match against Estoril Praia.